hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/06-team-management/assignment.md

 ===
 User accounts belong to individual people.
 Each user can be part of one or more teams, which are granted permissions on workspaces within an organization.
 A user can be a member of multiple organizations.

-- On the Terraform Cloud portal, navigate to <x>Settings</x>-<x>Users</x>-<x>Invited</x>.
+- On the HCP Terraform portal, navigate to <x>Settings</x>-<x>Users</x>-<x>Invited</x>.
 Please see the example image below.

 ![Users Invited](../assets/users_invited.png)

-- When a user sends you an invitation to join an existing Terraform Cloud organization, the email includes a sign-up link.
+- When a user sends you an invitation to join an existing HCP Terraform organization, the email includes a sign-up link.

-- With existing accounts, you can automatically join that organization and can begin using Terraform Cloud.
+- With existing accounts, you can automatically join that organization and can begin using HCP Terraform.

 - Use the <t><img src="../assets/web.png"/>Code Editor</t> tab and open the <t><img src="../assets/folder.png"/>terraform-cloud</t> folder.
 Observe the updates to the file <t><img src="../assets/tf-icon.png"/>main.tf</t> and review how users invited to an organization and added to a team (Lines 220-261).

 ---
 Excellent work.
 You have a foundational access strategy for teams, workspaces and users.
 You can write the following notes in your report:

-1. Team Management is configured with appropriate assignments for TFC admins, developers and managers.
-The next step is to configure SSO and map TFC teams to ACME teams.
+1. Team Management is configured with appropriate assignments for HCP Terraform admins, developers and managers.
+The next step is to configure SSO and map HCP Terraform teams to ACME teams.
 Then we need to configure 2FA to comply with corporate security policies.

-2. Workspace permission grants are aligned with TFC Teams based on specific roles, not individual identities.
+2. Workspace permission grants are aligned with HCP Terraform Teams based on specific roles, not individual identities.

 3. Users can join the organization with their corporate account.
 Admins can grant team privileges manually or through automated utilities triggered by onboarding workflows.